aaman-ee/RoboND/Fourth Project Submission/writeup_template.md

 ## Training

 The training was performed in an AWS instance.
 We uploaded the training/validation/evaluation data through [WinSCP](https://winscp.net/eng/index.php) and enabled the notebook through [PuTTY](https://www.putty.org/).
-After some training and trails we finilized the critical hyperparameters as follows:
+After some training and trails we finalized the critical hyperparameters as follows:

 ```
 learning_rate = 0.001